Tochemey/goakt/docs/actor/first-actor.md

+---
-# First Actor
+title: First Actor
+description: Create your first actor system, spawn an actor, and send messages.
+sidebarTitle: "🚀 First Actor"
+---

 This guide walks through the flow of creating an actor system, spawning an actor, and sending messages.
-For the full ActorSystem API and configuration, see [Actor System](actor-system.md).
+For the full ActorSystem API and configuration, see [Actor System](actor-system).

 ## Flow